sahilmate/bookbazaar/README.md

 ## Description

-**Bookly** provides a simple and intuitive way for customers to explore a curated selection of books, add them to a cart, and proceed to checkout using Stripe for secure payments.
+**BookBazaar** provides a simple and intuitive way for customers to explore a curated selection of books, add them to a cart, and proceed to checkout using Stripe for secure payments.
 Administrators have a dedicated panel to add/edit/delete books, manage orders, and view messages from users.

 ---